cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 will not be reflected inside the experiment config, but you would be able to see them inside the individual report JSON files that appear in the 'report_json_files' sub-directory of the experiment.

-## Experiment Config ROC Report Schema Differences
+## Experiment Config ROC Report Stanza Differences
-An ROC Report stanza in an experiment config may have two types of schema differences: one for "tests" and another for "classes".
+An ROC Report stanza in an experiment config may have two types of differences: one for "tests" and another for "classes".
 Both a related to the construction of the "curve_sources" field.

 "tests" are a way to indicate which model and eval dataset combination from the experiment's "models"